buzzovi/test-software-engineer/README.md

 ![Example](https://github.com/KaizenReporting/test-software-engineer/blob/master/The%20Kaizen%20Blog.jpg?raw=true)

 Users don't have to be authenticated.
 Anyone within the organisation can access this webapp and post updates and comments.
 They just have to enter their name and the message they want to post.
-(And optionally an image for blog posts if they want to)
+(And optionally an image for updates if they want to)

 Users can also delete comments.
 Again, it doesn't matter whether they posted the comment they want to delete or not, here any user is able to delete any comment, there is no concept of authentication.
 However, what we'll want in a situation where a comment is deleted, is to send an email to alert administrators about it.